 For example, for Shopify store owners the main product image comes in a few sizes: small, medium, large, grande and thumbnail.
 The biggest version is usually located in the ‘image_1’ field.
 That’s the one you should use.

 If the biggest size of the given image is already uploaded to Google Merchant Center, try following the same solutions as for the ‘Promotional overlay on image [image link]’ error:

-Incorrectly assigned Google Product Category
+Incorrectly assigned Google Product Category (Inappropriate Google category)

 This isn’t the type of error you’re gonna see in the Merchant Center Diagnostics.
 Rather, it’s something you can discover yourself when reviewing the product list in Google Merchant Center.